usnistgov/mgi-json-schema/README.md

 # MGI JSON Schema Collaborative Development Space

 The purpose of this repository is to enable community development of JSON schema within materials science and engineering.

+## Contribution

+[Contributions](https://github.com/usnistgov/mgi-json-schema/blob/master/CONTRIBUTING.md) of ideas, code, bug fixes, and examples are welcomed.

 ## Disclaimer